 Doyline is a tiny village located in the state of Louisiana.
 With a population of 656 people and just one neighborhood, Doyline is the 266th largest community in Louisiana.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Doyline is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Doyline is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Doyline is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Doyline who work in sales jobs (15.69%), office and administrative support (14.60%), and healthcare (8.03%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Doyline has relatively fewer families with younger children, and/or college students.
 Combined, this makes Doyline a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.